AnuragBambardekar/365-Days-of-Python/README.md

 **Program 23:** Finding Factorial of a number using different methodologies and also using Memoization <br>
 **Program 24:** ANSI Colors <br>
 **Program 25:** ASCII Text and Art <br>
+**Program 26:** Case Types and Naming conventions in Python <br>

-## To learn Python by following the tutorial on YouTube [Python Coding]
+## To learn Python by following the tutorials and resources on YouTube & the Internet
 **Sources:** <br>
 - https://www.youtube.com/watch?v=1S9y3JlNYxM&list=PLeLGx0BaYD6Zr_3ReRhyZHLoO35uEVmcJ&index=2 - 365 Days of Python YouTube Series<br>
 - https://www.thepythoncode.com/article/extract-weather-data-python <br>